Shore Neurocognitive Health

 She focuses her practice on symptoms and un-predictive behaviors that occur as we age and as dementia progresses, and is creative in applying strategies that can increase the quality of relationships.
 Dr. Black, along with Shore Neurocognitive Health clinicians, offers much needed evaluation and treatment of dementia and anxiety/depression disorders affecting the older adult.
 Dr. Black assists in providing comprehensive care to individuals, families and caregivers.

 Erin Young is Shore Neurocognitive Health's Administrative Assistant.
 Erin has been instrumental in helping SNHealth get off to a great start.
-Erin has been working in the long term care industry for more than fifteen years, including seven years in offices specializing in memory and aging issues.
+Erin has been working in the long term care industry for more than sixteen years, including eight years in offices specializing in memory and aging issues.

 Yvonne Liswell, MS, FNP-BC